Computable analogs of cardinal characteristics: Prediction and Rearrangement: Prediction and Evasion

-\begin{theorem} If $A\in2^{\omega}$ is of prediction degree, then $A$ is weakly 1-generic.\end{theorem} We will actually prove the equivalent statement that if $A$ is a prediction degree, then $A$ has hyperimmune degree.
+By a result of Kurtz \cite{kurtz1983notions}, we know that computing a weakly $1$-generic is equivalent to compute a hyperimmune function.
+Then, we will actually prove the equivalent statement that if $A$ is a prediction degree, then $A$ has hyperimmune degree.

 This is an analog of the characteristic inequality $\mathfrak{e}\leq\mathfrak{d}$.
 The above theorem is the analog of the strictly stronger cardinal relation $\mathfrak{e}\leq\mbox{cov}(\mathcal{M})$.
 However, these notions are one of the places where a relationship that is separable in the set-theoretic case collapses in the computability-theoretic analog, so the theorems are equivalent.
 The proof follows one of Blass from \cite{blass1994cardinal}. \begin{proof}Given $A\in2^{\omega}$ which is not weakly 1-generic, by a result of Kurtz, $A$ is hyperimmune-free.
 In particular we will use the fact that for all $f\leq_T A$ with $f:\omega\times\omega\rightarrow\omega$, there is a function $g\leq_T0$ such that $g>f$.

 Let $P=(D_P,\{\pi_n\})\leq_T A$ be a predictor, and define $f:\omega\times\omega\rightarrow\omega$ by

 We note that $f\leq_T A$.
 Then, by assumption, there is a computable function $g$ such that $g(n,k)>f(n,k)$ for all $n,k$.
 Then we define Now, let $n\in D_{P}$ and $k=1+\max\{x(p):p<n\}$.
 We note that $x\restrict_n$ is of length $n$ and has all values less than $k$, and so is an admissible $t$ from the definition of $f(n,k)$, so $f(n,k)\geq\pi_n(x\restrict_n)$.
 On the other hand, by definition of $x$ and the choice of $g$, we also have $x(n)= g(n,k)>f(n,k)$.
 Thus, we have $x(n)>\pi_n(x\restrict_n)$.
 Since $n$ was arbitrary, it follows that $x$ evades $P$, and so $A$ is not a prediction degree. \end{proof}